Gravitational wave spectral synthesis: Introduction

 To survey events below the ground-based detectors' frequency range, a space-based GW observatory called the Laser Interferometer Space Antenna (LISA) is being developed, expected to be launched in the 2030s.
 LISA will consist of three satellites in a triangular formation with a separation of 2.5 million km, with the system as a whole following Earth's orbit but trailing by approximately 20 degrees \citep{lisa_l3,cornish2017}.
 The three satellites will comprise a system of three overlapping double-arm interferometers.

 The frequency range in which LISA will be able to detect GWs spans roughly from $10^{-4}$ to 1 Hz.
-Within this range, aside from the aforementioned compact object binaries and massive BH mergers, there are also numerous other potential GW sources that have been theorised, such as extreme mass-ratio inspirals (EMRIs), which involve a stellar-mass object falling into a massive BH \citep{amaro2007}; or systems of a living star being envelope-stripped by a WD or NS, which could also be X-ray sources \citep{yungelson2008,goetberg2020}.
+Within this range, aside from the aforementioned compact object binaries and massive BH mergers, there are also numerous other potential GW sources that have been theorised, such as extreme mass-ratio inspirals (EMRIs), which involve a stellar-mass object falling into a massive BH \citep{amaro2007}; or systems of a living star (i.e. a star with nuclear fusion as the main source of energy production) being envelope-stripped by a WD or NS, which could also be X-ray sources \citep{yungelson2008,goetberg2020}.
+A detailed analysis of astrophysical sources potentially visible to LISA can be found in \citet{lisa_astrophysics}; there are also potential cosmological sources, which are discussed in \citet{lisa_cosmology}.

-We note here also that there exists a proposal for a detector named $\mu$Ares, which would use a similar design and technology to LISA, but with arm lengths of 100 million km instead, lying within the orbit of Mars \citep{muares}.
-This detector, which is in the early stages of design and may be launched in the decades following LISA, would have a frequency range overlapping that of LISA but extending down to $10^{-6}$ Hz, which would include wider compact object binaries but also particularly more living--compact binaries, which tend to lie at the lower end of LISA's frequency range due to physical limits on their separation.
+Apart from LISA, there are several other planned space-based GW observatories which would also survey the milli-Hz range, including TianQin \citep{tianqin} and Taiji \citep{taiji}.
+One proposed detector in particular that we will look at is $\mu$Ares, which would use a similar design and technology to LISA, but with arm lengths of 100 million km instead, lying within the orbit of Mars \citep{muares}.
+This detector, which is in the early stages of design and may be launched in the decades following LISA, would have a frequency range overlapping that of LISA but extending down to $10^{-6}$ Hz, which would include wider compact object binaries but also particularly more living–compact binaries, which tend to lie at the lower end of LISA's frequency range due to physical limits on their separation.

 Understanding the signals that would be received by LISA necessitates modelling the sources that could contribute to the LISA GW signal.
 There have been many analyses that model the compact binary population within the Milky Way \citep[e.g.][]{portegies1998,nelemans2001,lamberts2018,lamberts2019,breivik2020}.
 However, within this population there will be many stellar clusters containing binaries that can be detected by LISA.
-Previous studies have considered binaries formed by dynamical interactions \citep[e.g.][]{gcbhejection2,lisa_gc1,ivanova2006,lisa_gc2,lisa_gc3,lisa_gc4,lisa_gw5}, however not all clusters will have high densities that drive dynamical interactions.
+Previous studies have considered binaries formed by dynamical interactions \citep[e.g.][]{gcbhejection2,lisa_gc1,ivanova2006,lisa_gc2,lisa_gc3,lisa_gc4,lisa_gc5}, however not all clusters will have high densities that drive dynamical interactions.
 So a study of sources that arise from isolated interacting binary evolution is important to understand the majority of LISA sources.